 Click on the program name to learn more about each curriculum.
 Many include recorded videos and webinars to help prepare educators to facilitate each program.
 There are also lesson plans, handouts, and supplemental materials to go along with each curriculum.

-Every program on our site was designed or adapted for AI/AN youth and all were evaluated by tribal community members and AI/AN youth.
+Every program on our site was designed or adapted for AI/AN youth and all were evaluated by tribal community members.

 “Healthy Native Youth helped me with planning for Native students to be informed of the culture that is around them.
 There are many great ideas for working with students that were shared with curricula, resources and tools.
 It is these tools that will enable me to implement within our programs.
 I love that elders are also being included in the learning and teaching process for the communities!
 Thank you all for your input that will assist me in the coming months.